Maryam Rajavi

-Early life and education
+Early life

-Rajavi was born Maryam Qajar-Azodanlu on 4 December 1953 in Tehran, Iran.
-She was raised in a middle-class family of civil servants descended from a member of the Qajar dynasty.
+Rajavi was born Maryam Qajar-Azodanlu on 4 December 1953 in Tehran, to a middle-class family of civil servants descended from the Qajar dynasty.
 She attended the Sharif University of Technology in Iran, earning a Bachelor of Science degree in metallurgy.

 Political career

-Rajavi has stated that her political activism began when she was twenty-two after her sister Narges was killed by SAVAK.
+Rajavi has stated that her political activism began when she was twenty-two, after her sister Narges was killed by SAVAK.
 Her other sister, Massumeh, was also executed (while pregnant) in 1982 by Ruhollah Khomeini’s regime.
 Then she became a member of the People's Mojahedin of Iran (PMOI/MEK), and began her political career.
-Rajavi served as deputy commander and MEK Secretary General until 1993.
-On 22 October 1993, the NCRI elected Rajavi to be "Iran’s interim President" if the NCRI were to assume power in Iran.

 Rajavi served as an organizer of the anti-Shah student movement in the 1970s.
 In 1979, she became an official of the social section of the PMOI/MEK, where she served until 1981.
 Rajavi was a parliamentary candidate in 1980.
 In 1982, Rajavi was transferred to Auvers-sur-Oise, Île-de-France where the political headquarters of the Mojahedin was located.

-In 1985, she became Joint-Leader of the PMOI and served as the Secretary General between 1989 and 1993.